FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 ACV is the average annualized revenue per contract, typically used for products with annual or multi-year deals.

 ACV and ARR are related but different.
-ARR is total annualized revenue across all customers.
+ARR is total annualized recurring revenue across all customers.
 ACV is the average per-contract figure.
-If you sell monthly plans, ACV is less relevant — ARPU serves the same purpose on a monthly basis.
+Enterprise SaaS metrics packs lean on ACV; bootstrapped packs lean on ARPU.

 ACV = Total contract value / Contract length in years